 This is another reachable par-5.
 Following the theme of Del Monte, keep the ball below the hole.
 Remember to check 18's pin placement from the tee.

 This is a terrific finishing hole.
 Place your tee shot right or past the fairway oak.
 On your approach, keep in mind that the green slopes left.

-From the Monterey Open and the TaylorMade Pebble Beach Invitational to corporate events and fundraisers: Del Monte Golf Course has a proud tradition of hosting great tournaments.
+From the Monterey Open Championship and the historic Monterey City Amateur, to corporate events and fundraisers: Del Monte Golf Course has a proud tradition of hosting great tournaments.